ChenFengYe/SportsCap/README.md

 All material is made available under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license.
 You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicating any changes** that you've made.

 ## The SMART Dataset
-SportsCap proposes a challenging sports dataset called Sports Motion and Recognition Tasks (SMART) dataset, which contains per-frame action labels, manually annotated pose and action assessment of various challenging sports video clips from professional referees.
+SportsCap proposes a challenging sports dataset called Sports Motion and Recognition Tasks (SMART) dataset, which contains per-frame action labels, manually annotated pose, and action assessment of various challenging sports video clips from professional referees.

 <p float="left">
   <img src="./README/dataset.gif" width="800" />